Variants of thick-restart Lanczos for the Bethe-Salpeter eigenvalue problem: Computational results

 In all cases, 100 eigenvalues are computed (\texttt{nev}).
 The number of column vectors (\texttt{ncv}, which corresponds to $k$ in the algorithms of \cref{sec:thick}) is set to twice the number of requested eigenpairs that will be computed by the iterative solver.
 The methods of \cref{sec:thick} effectively compute half of the requested eigenpairs, which in this case are 50 eigenvalues from the positive side of the spectrum and their eigenvectors, while their negative counterparts are obtained a posteriori.
 Therefore an \texttt{ncv} of 100 is used.
-For the non-Hermitian method, used for comparison, \texttt{ncv} is set to 200, because all 100 requested eigenvalues are computed by the iterative method.
+For the non-Hermitian method, used for comparison, \texttt{ncv} is set to 200, because all 100 requested eigenvalues are computed by the iterative method. \begin{revisedblock} All the methods performed locking of converged eigenpairs (see \cref{sec:eigentriplets}). \end{revisedblock}

 \Cref{tab:bsecpuresults} presents results of our three new solvers (\shao, \gruning, \projectedbse) as well as non-Hermitian Krylov-Schur for comparison, with executions in both CPU and GPU.
 The number of restarts required to compute 100 eigenvalues clearly indicates that the \textsf{pentadiag} problem is much more difficult compared to \textsf{CrI$_3$}.
 The justification is that eigenvalues of \textsf{pentadiag} are closer to each other, especially for large dimension.
-The average separation of the wanted eigenvalues is shown in the last column of \cref{tab:bseproblems}.
-All three structure-preserving methods take approximately the same number of restarts, while the non-Hermitian solver sometimes needs less iterations, maybe because the size of the subspace (\texttt{ncv}) is larger.
+The average separation of the wanted eigenvalues is shown in the last column of \cref{tab:bseproblems}. \revisedtext{All three structure-preserving methods take approximately the same number of restarts, while t}{In some cases, t}he non-Hermitian solver \revisedtext{sometimes }{}needs less iterations, maybe because the size of the subspace (\texttt{ncv}) is larger.
 Still, the execution time of the non-Hermitian solver is in general significantly larger than that of the structured solvers.
-Among the structured solvers, \gruning is slightly slower than the other two in CPU, probably due to having to read a second vector basis from memory.
-When running on GPU, it is \projectedbse that needs more time, which indicates some inefficiencies probably related to synchronizing data between the GPU and CPU memory.
+Among the structured solvers, \gruning is slightly slower than the other two in CPU, probably due to having to read a second vector basis from memory.\revisedtext{ When running on GPU, it is \projectedbse that needs more time, which indicates some inefficiencies probably related to synchronizing data between the GPU and CPU memory.}{}

 In terms of accuracy, all solutions computed by all solvers have a relative residual smaller than the tolerance in double precision calculations, while in single precision the residual is slightly larger than the tolerance in some cases. \Cref{tab:bsecpuresults} shows the maximum relative residual of all computed eigentriplets $(\tilde\lambda_i,\tilde{x}_i,\tilde{y}_i)$, $i=1,\dots,\texttt{nev}$, evaluated as